Naturopathic Physician and Acupuncturist focusing on nutrition and digestion, hormonal balance, mental health.Clinic Director for Whole Life Medicine.

 - Hormonal balance

-- Menstrual disorders, PMS and abnormal bleeding
+- Menstrual disorders and PMS

 - Menopausal symptoms, including hot flashes, anxiety and insomnia